 How to Adjust Audio Balance on Windows 11

-Step 1: Right-click the speaker icon in the system tray (bottom-right corner of your screen).
+Step 1: Right-click the speaker icon in the system tray at the bottom-right corner of the screen.

 Step 2: Click Sound settings.

-Step 3: Scroll down on Sound setting page and Select More Sound settings under the Advanced section.
+Step 3: Scroll down the Sound settings page and select More Sound settings under the Advanced section.

-Step 4: Under Playback, click your playback device (such as Speakers or Headphones).
+Step 4: Click the Playback tab, then click the playback device (such as Speakers or Headphones) to select it.

 Step 5: Click Properties.